ParimalaPeriyasamy/TestVagrant-Assignment/TestVagrant-Assignment-WeatherComparator/README.md

 #### Project Description

-This project is to compare Weather Information between Web and API with user defined variance range.
+This project is to compare Weather Information[Humidity,Temperature in Degree&Fahrenheit] between Web and API with user defined variance range.

 #### Project Setup
 Clone the repository or download the project and place it into your local machine using the below command